xmtp/docs-xmtp-org/docs/pages/notifications/notif-server.md

   }
   ```

-- If you run into any other issues or questions, don't hesitate to ask for help in the [XMTP Discord](https://discord.gg/xmtp).
+- If you run into any other issues or questions, don't hesitate to ask for help in the [XMTP Devs 💪 group chat](https://converse.xyz/group-invite/a0XKzl9oVpWNXcuYDZLMf), powered by XMTP.